xLeachimx/SAC-Tello/README.md

 | curve         | curve         | x1: int, y1: int, z1: int, x2: int, y2: int, z2: int, spd: int  |
 | emergency     | emergency     | None                                                            |

-Commands are run in parallel and put into a queue for execution.
-In order to complete the remaining commands in the queue, simply call the `complete()` method of the TelloDrone object.
+Commands are run in parallel to their display in the video feed.
+This is required to not disturb the continuity of the video feed.

 ## Tello Heads-up Display